 ~ Son Herman Pringey ~

 Son Herman Pringey (1842-1932) was born on March 17, 1842 in Turkeyfoot Township, Somerset County.
 He came to Preston County, VA in the late 1840s with his parents and siblings.
-In adulthood, he stood five feet, nine inches tall, with light complexion, blue-grey eyes and brown hair.
+In adulthood, he stood 5 feet, 9 inches tall, with light complexion, blue-grey eyes and brown hair.

 When the Civil War broke out, Herman joined the 3rd West Virginia Infantry, Company H. He enlisted at Bruceton Mills, Preston County on June 28, 1861 and later was mustered into the army at Clarksburg, WV.
 The regiment later combined with the 6th West Virginia Cavalry, Company H, where he was promoted to corporal.
 In July 1861, during an outbreak of measles in camp at Clarksburg, WV, Herman became ill and was treated in a hospital.
 Then while at New Creek (Keyser) WV in August 1861, Herman began to suffer from chronic diarrhea, a common problem with soldiers in camp.
 The regiment was stationed at Martinsburg, WV when Herman was injured with a hernia on or about Jan.
 25, 1864.